 The aim of M-CERSI Innovation Awards is to promote innovations in FDA training or research that, through well defined outcomes, will foster the development of regulatory science.
 M-CERSI Innovations in Minority Health Awards are similar to Innovation Awards and additionally aim to address racial and ethnic health disparities.

-- Drs Jeffrey W. Herrmann and Monifa Vaughn-Cooke, Department of Mechanical Engineering
+- Dr. Monifa Vaughn-Cooke, Department of Mechanical Engineering

-- Dr Julie M. Zito, Department of Pharmaceutical Health Services Research
+- Dr. Julie Zito, University of Baltimore Department of Pharmaceutical Health Services Research

 The aim to study antipsychotic use in youth in relation to racial/ethnic differences, insurance type, and FDA labeled indication for use.